ganeti/ganeti/man/gnt-job.rst

 see the default list plus a few other fields, instead of retyping the entire list of fields.

+To include archived jobs in the list the ``--archived`` option can be used.

 The following options can be used to show only specific jobs:

 ``--pending``